 Uber: Whereas a 15-minute Uber ride would cost me anywhere between $10-$25 or more in NYC, an Uber ride of equal distance and time when I lived in Santo Domingo would cost me somewhere between $3-$10, terrible traffic included.

 Food: You know, as a native New Yorker, I know where to get my affordable bites.
 But $6 for an entire plate of rice, salad, beans, and pollo guisado plus a coke?
 It brought tears to my eyes.
-And if you’re there long enough to need to do grocery shopping, the prices on local homegrown fruits and vegetables will turn you into a chef.
+And if you’re there long enough to do grocery shopping, the prices on local homegrown fruits and vegetables will turn you into a chef.
 I couldn’t stop making my own fresh passion fruit juice!

 However, just because a place is more affordable to you does not mean you should underpay or exploit locals.
 Don’t be that kind of problematic traveler/expat in the Dominican Republic.
 Please remember to pay locals fairly and tip them for their good service!